martinpaljak/GlobalPlatformPro/docs/JavaCardBuyersGuide/README.md

 # JavaCard Buyer's Guide of winter 2014/2015

-JavaCard is an *almost-a-commodity* platform for creating small applications that run inside a smart card chip.
+JavaCard is an *almost-a-commodity* software platform for creating small applications that run inside a smart card chip.
 Such applications usually deal with handling of cryptographic keys or otherwise processing cryptographic secrets.

 This is a cheat sheet for buying blank, **developer-friendly JavaCard-s from the Internet**.
 It comes as-is, with no endorsements nor warranty!